jfelipefg17/ProyectoAnalisisNumerico/DigitalNumbers/pseudocode/pseudocode3methods.md

 > For k = 1 to n-1:
 >  Find pivot row:
 >  p = index of row i (from k to n) that maximizes |Aug[i,k]|
-> If the number on the diag is 0 then
+> If the number on the new pivot is 0 then:
 >   Stop
 > If p ≠ k:
 >   Swap rows k and p